 - Lack of Resources – Lack of resources is one of the most common reasons startups fail.
 Startups typically start with bootstrapped capital, which amounts to whatever money the owner has in the bank at the time.
 They can ask for small loans and partnerships, but these can fail or take a long time.
 Instead, start applying for small business loans for startup capital.

 - Market Failure – Entrepreneurs from all countries dream of growing their businesses to become a big success, but if your business flops, it’s most likely not your fault.
 There can be many reasons why your business doesn’t work.
 A major reason could be not doing enough research on the market and your offerings.
-Knowing what you offer and who your target audience is becomes very important when starting a new endeavor.
-For every market, there are tools that can help entrepreneurs conduct thorough market research before launching any product/service – like Conjointly’s Kano Model Tool for SaaS offerings, as an example.

 Failure is a part of life.
 While most people would prefer to avoid it, it happens to us all.
 The key is to learn from it so that it shouldn’t happen again.
 Failure will never overtake you if you learn from what happened and take the appropriate steps to correct it.